Company Seven

 This binocular, Serial Number 403424, survived seventy-plus years in very much as new condition because it remained packaged within it’s factory issued carrying case, and this was well packed within the original outer carton; none other has come to our attention in this pristine condition.
 However, we have reports of SARD Mark XLIV Mod.
 0 binoculars having been completed so late in the war that they were never issued because by then the demands of the fleet had pretty much been met by other production.
 The amount of new government property left unused at the end of the war is one of the indicators that the victories in the war by the United States were in some large measure attributable to our capacity to produce even more men and material than were necessary to win the war.

-Soon after the end of the war the U.S. Government made efforts to consolidate inventory, to cut down on fielded lower production Mark and Mod models of all kinds of equipment in order to simplify postwar parts and service support requirements.
+Soon after the end of the war the U.S. government made efforts to consolidate inventory, to cut down on fielded lower production Mark and Mod models of all kinds of equipment in order to simplify postwar parts and service support requirements.
 The U.S. Navy contacted civilians who early in the war had loaned their binocular (explained earlier in this article) to either return or replace these.
 In those instances where the owner’s binocular were lost, they were provided with replacement U.S. Navy new binoculars allocated from stock and these included the SARD Mark XLIV Mod.
 0.

 Characteristics: the Mark XLIV were the last assigned model version of 7x 50 binocular that were designed and manufactured during World War II specifically for assignment to U.S. Navy surface ships.
 This is not to say that some of these might not have found there way into submarine, or for use by other services (USMC, Naval or Army aviation, etc.).